 Once your place is confirmed with us, we will send you a welcome email.
 This will contain all the instructions you need to create a university account.

-We’ll invite you to join the CCCU Students 2019/20 Facebook group.
+You'll be invited you to join the CCCU Students Facebook group.
 This will put you in touch with everyone starting in September – so you can meet with people who are going to be on your course, living in your university accommodation or on the same commute!

 To help you through the orientation and registration process, you can request a student mentor who can be your first point of contact and a warm welcome into our community.

 13. I'm not ready to start a three-year degree.
 Are there any other options?